KravchukDmitry95/A-B-testing-of-an-alternative-design-of-the-subscription-screen/README.md

 - user_id - unique user identifier
 - timestamp - time of the event
 - test_group - group A (control) or B (test)
 - conversion - the fact of subscription (0/1)
+## Python used: pandas, numpy, scipy, matplotlib, seaborn.

+## For more details, please see the presentation